 - Write operational policies and manuals on everything from gym safety and equipment maintenance to canceled class and absent student policies

 There are all sorts of detailed decisions you have to make as a gym owner and document the information so you and your staff can act consistently as a team.
 Establishing an operational plan also requires you to identify key functions and tasks and then delegate them to staff or automate them through your class management software.
 Key functions include things such as:

 - Scheduling classes and staff

-- Getting paid and paying your bills
+- Collecting fees and paying monthly bills

 - Facility and equipment management